7 Referral Email Templates for More Word-of-Mouth Referrals

 [Website]

 A professional colleague is anyone in your network who you know through work, events, and professional organizations.
 They aren’t necessarily someone who is part of a business complementary to yours or a competitor―we offer a referral email template for this type of contact later in the article.
-This template is virtually identical to the one for friends and family because the messaging doesn’t need to change:
+This template is virtually identical to the one for friends and family because the messaging doesn’t need to change—there is just a slight difference in the title and the opening to make it more formal.

-Subject: Looking to Assist [colleague’s name]’s Network with [product/service/solution]
+Subject: Looking to Assist [colleague’s name]’s Network With [product/service/solution]; Willing to Give [incentive] for Successful Referrals

 Hi [colleague’s name],

-Hope all has been well since we last spoke at [most recent event you spoke at].
-As you know, I [run/started a business or began/am currently in a sales position for a business] that does [scope of business].
+I hope you are doing well since we spoke at [your last speaking engagement].
+As you know, I [operate/started a business or began/am currently in a sales position] that does [scope of business].

-With that being said, I wanted to reach out to see if there’s anyone that you know who would be interested in our [product/service].
-An ideal [customer/client] would be [niche market and description of ideal customer].
+As such, I wanted to see if you know anyone who might be interested in our [product/service].
+An ideal [client/customer] would be [niche market and description of the ideal customer].

-If anyone comes to mind you can have them contact me using the information below or email me with them cc’d on the message.
+Let me know if anyone comes to mind.
+You can have them contact me through the information below or email me with them cc’d on the message.

 Thank you,